 This cave is said to be the resting place of ancient Polynesian kings and queens from many years ago.

-Bora Bora had a royal family until 1895 when the last Queen, Teriimaevarua III, was forced to abdicate by the French when they took over the country.
+My guide, Manu, told me that Bora Bora did have a royal family until 1895 when the last Queen, Teriimaevarua III, was forced to abdicate by the French when they took over the country.

-The views from the cave are incredible as you can see all the way over to the neighboring islands of Taha’a and Ra’iatea.
+The views from the cave were just incredible as you can see all the way over to the neighboring islands of Taha’a and Ra’iatea.

 You can also see the blue lagoon and the lush green vegetation all around.

-Some guides will tell you that the cave is haunted but the views from up here are definitely worth the risk.
+Our guide told us that many people believe the cave is haunted but the views from up here are definitely worth the risk.

 You can also go inside the cave where you’ll find colossal volcanic walls which rise up to nearly 20 meters.
 It’s pretty impressive.